Alumniminium/trrbl-blog/_pages/hosting.md

 **Additional downtimes not explicitly stated / not included in the total downtime:**

-Two quarterly node reboots for updates, taking less than 3minutes each.
+Two quarterly node reboots for updates, taking less than 3 minutes each.

 # micro plans